kzamojcin/personal_template/notes/journal.md

 I'm quite happy how this day worked out.

 I've managed to close many day-to-day subjects that were open for past couple of weeks, still I would love to do some more work related stuff.

+**:clock930: 09:30pm**

+Going to call it for today.
+I'm off to do some drawing and afterwards off to bed.

+Over-&-Out.